user-10235/Python-Projects/Project/README.md

 Beginner Projects

-The calculator and the password generator can run on the Command Prompt or on Windows PowerShell.
+The calculator and the password generator projects can run on the Command Prompt or on Windows PowerShell.

 Intermediate Projects